 The National Museum “George Enescu” was opened in the Cantacuzino Palace, one of the most beautiful buildings in Bucharest, a historical monument and one of the European Heritage Label buildings.
 The sumptuous entrance, in Art Nouveau style, underlines the luxury and the refinement of the era, embodied in one of the most imposing palaces in Bucharest.

 Built in 1901-1902 by Gheorghe Grigore Cantacuzino, the former mayor of Bucharest and leader of the Conservative Party, the architectural ensemble was designed by architect Ioan D. Berindei.
 For the decoration of the building, the architect collaborated with several recognized artists of the time.

-The museum itself is meager, and only covers a few rooms of the palace, but features an interesting collection of George Enescu’s belongings.
+The museum itself is meagre, and only covers a few rooms of the palace, but features an interesting collection of George Enescu’s belongings.